American Standard Brands

 American Standard Brands is a North American manufacturer of plumbing fixtures, based in Piscataway, New Jersey, United States.
 Since 2013, it has been a subsidiary of the Lixil Group.
 The company was formed from American Standard Americas, the North American operations of the kitchen and bathroom division that were previously owned by American Standard Companies before its breakup in 2007.
 Crane Plumbing and Eljer were merged into the company in 2008, creating American Standard Brands.

 In addition to its namesake American Standard brand, the company also produces products under the Crane, Eljer, Fiat, Sanymetal, and Showerite brands.

 History

-A 1965 American Standard Washal urinal branded as "Standard" next to a newer Washbrook model.

 Break up of American Standard Companies

 On February 1, 2007, American Standard Companies announced it would break up its three divisions.
 The plan included the sale of its kitchen and bath division and the spin off of WABCO Holdings, American Standard's vehicle controls division, while retaining the Trane Company.

 In July 2007, American Standard announced the sale of the kitchen and bath division to Bain Capital Partners, LLC for $1.76 billion.
 This included the sale of the American Standard name to Bain, though American Standard retained the rights to use the "American Standard" name for its HVAC products.

 At the time of the deal, the kitchen and bath business generated $2.4 billion and had 26,000 workers across 54 production facilities in 23 countries.
 The deal closed on October 31, 2007.
 American Standard subsequently changed its name to Trane on November 28, 2007.